KunalxKushwaha/3D-Card-Hover-Effect/README.md

 - 🎨 Smooth transitions and animations using pure CS
 - ⚙️ JavaScript-controlled hover interaction for enhanced responsiveness
 - 🧰 Clean and minimal HTML structure
-- 💡 Easy to understand and extend for beginners.
+- 💡 Easy to understand and extend for beginners

 ---